Top of page

 General Requirements

 The basic and divisional course requirements leave students in the College considerable flexibility in planning their courses of study.
 Students who entered under the bulletins of previous years may make use of new alternative basic and divisional courses announced in this bulletin while still following their original contract for the required totals thereof.
-Except for HES 100 and 101, only courses of 3 or more semester hours count towards satisfying basic and divisional requirements.
+Except for HES 100, only courses of 3 or more semester hours count towards satisfying basic and divisional requirements.

 For complete Degree Requirements, please consult the Undergraduate Bulletin.